pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 This example will use |appname| in non-VR mode to create a simple doorstop model and output it as an STL file.

+:dnote:`Clicking on any of these images will show an enlarged version.`

 |block-image|